ministryofjustice/moj-frontend/docs/components/spinner-progress-indicator/_accessibility.md

 eleventyComputed:
   override:eleventyNavigation: false
 ---
 No accessibility findings were included when this component was added.
-There may be more information in the [‘spinner progress indicator’ Github discussion]({{ githuburl }}).
+There may be more information in the [‘spinner progress indicator’ GitHub discussion]({{ githuburl }}).
 ## Contribute accessibility findings

-If you have accessibility findings that are relevant to this component you can add them to the [Github discussion]({{ githuburl }}).
+If you have accessibility findings that are relevant to this component you can add them to the [GitHub discussion]({{ githuburl }}).
 This helps other people to use it in their service.